Mikayel Melkumyan: Biography

-Mikayel Melkumyan was born on April 1, 1962 in Yerevan.
+Mikayel Melkumyan was born on 1 April 1962 in Yerevan.
 He has served in the Soviet Army.

 Education

-In 1983, Melkumyan graduated from Armenian State University of Economics, receiving the qualification of an economist.
+In 1983 Melkumyan graduated from Armenian State University of Economics, receiving the qualification of an economist.
 He later pursued his post-graduate studies at the same institution, earning the degree of a Doctor.
 Mikael Melkumyan also holds the title of Professor of Economics.

 Career

-From 1987 until 1998, Melkumyan was a professor at the ASIE Chair of Industrial Economics.
-Between 1999-2000, he was the chief of staff at the Ministry of Social Security.
+From 1987 until 1998 Melkumyan was a professor at the ASIE Chair of Industrial Economics.
+Between 1999 and 2000, he was the chief of staff at the Ministry of Social Security.
 Since 2000, he has been a professor at the ASUE Chair in Microeconomics and Entrepreneurial Activity.
 Also in 2000, Melkumyan was appointed a deputy minister of state property management, a post which he held until 2003.

 Engagement in politics

-Melkumyan was elected to the Armenian National Assembly three times: on May 6, 2012 as a proportional representation candidate from the Prosperous Armenia party, on April 2, 2017 as a member of Tsarukyan Alliance, a political bloc led by Gagik Tsarukyan, the leader of the Prosperous Armenia party, and on December 9, 2018 again as a representative of Prosperous Armenia.
+Melkumyan was elected to the Armenian National Assembly three times: on 6 May 2012, as a proportional representation candidate from the Prosperous Armenia party, on 2 April 2017, as a member of Tsarukyan Alliance, a political bloc led by Gagik Tsarukyan, the leader of the Prosperous Armenia party, and on 9 December 2018, again as a representative of Prosperous Armenia.